The Logan Morrissey-Camryn Parnell tennis doubles partnership stretches back far enough that neither girl can remember exactly when it started.

 “With these two, their games complement each other so well, there's no need to switch,” he said.
 “They're so positive with each other.
 I can't remember a time when either was upset with their partner.”

 Both girls believe it's easier to play well together, and simply more fun, because of how well they get along.
 It also helps in doubles play that both are comfortable playing short-range volleys at the net.

-Page 2 of 2 - “We really know each other's game so well, we don't have communicate so much,” Parnell said.
+“We really know each other's game so well, we don't have communicate so much,” Parnell said.
 “We both like to go to the net.”